facebookresearch/labgraph/extensions/graphviz_support/README.md

-# Graphviz for LabGraph graphs
+# Graphviz for LabGraph Graphs

 This extension provides an API to generate a graphviz visualization of the LabGraph topology.